rockettheme/docs/Docs/magento/themes/rokmage_mobile/setup.md

 RokMage Mobile is an excellent theme to use in conjunction with a primary theme to create a more fluid experience for users, regardless of the platform they choose to visit your site through.
 If you are using a RocketTheme theme as your primary theme for desktop users, the setup process works a little differently than it would if you are using it as a secondary theme to a third-party product.

-Below, we've detailed setup instructions that enable you to set RokMage Mobile up to work with another RocketTheme product, as well as in a setting where your primary theme is provided by a third party.
+Below, we have detailed setup instructions that enable you to set RokMage Mobile up to work with another RocketTheme product, as well as in a setting where your primary theme is provided by a third party.

 How to Set up RokMage Mobile with a RocketTheme Template
 -----